The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Introduction

 \section{Introduction}

-Even though it appears to be unsolvable in general, the problem to describe the moduli space of solutions of a particular nonlinear PDE has lead to powerful new results in geometric analysis and mathematical physics.
+Even though it appears to be unsolvable in general, the problem to describe the moduli space of solutions of a~particular nonlinear PDE has led to powerful new results in geometric analysis and mathematical physics.
 Notably this can be seen, for example, by the fundamental work on the structure of the moduli space of Yang--Mills equations \cite{AtiHitSin, Don, Tau}.
-Among the many challenging problems which arise when studying moduli spaces of solutions of nonlinear PDE's is that the space under consideration does in general not have a manifold structure, usually not even one modelled on an infinite dimensional Hilbert or Banach space.
+Among the many challenging problems which arise when studying moduli spaces of solutions of nonlinear PDEs is that the space under consideration does in general not have a manifold structure, usually not even one modelled on an inf\/inite dimensional Hilbert or Banach space.
 Moreover, the solution space can possess singularities.
-A way out of this dilemma is to study compactifications of the moduli space like the completion of the moduli space with respect to a certain Sobolev metric, cf.~\cite{FreUhl}.
-Another way, and that is the one we are advocating in this article, is to consider a ``coarse'' moduli space consisting of so-called formal solutions of a PDE, i.e.~the space of those smooth functions whose power series expansion at each point solves the PDE.
-In case the PDE is formally integrable in a sense defined in this article, the formal solution space turns out to be a profinite dimensional manifold.
-These possibly infinite dimensional spaces are ringed spaces which can be regarded as projective limits of projective systems of finite dimensional manifolds.
+A way out of this dilemma is to study compactif\/ications of the moduli space like the completion of the moduli space with respect to a certain Sobolev metric, cf.~\cite{FreUhl}.
+Another way, and that is the one we are advocating in this article, is to consider a~``coarse'' moduli space consisting of so-called formal solutions of a PDE, i.e., the space of those smooth functions whose power series expansion at each point solves the PDE.
+In case the PDE is formally integrable in a sense def\/ined in this article, the formal solution space turns out to be a prof\/inite dimensional manifold.
+These possibly inf\/inite dimensional spaces are ringed spaces which can be regarded as projective limits of projective systems of f\/inite dimensional manifolds.

-Profinite dimensional manifolds appear naturally in several areas of mathematics, in particular in deformation quantization, see for example \cite{PflDQSO}, the structure theory of Lie-projective groups \cite {BicLPG,hof}, in connection with functional integration on spaces of connections \cite{ash}, and in the secondary calculus invented by Vinogradov \cite{vino,krasvino} which inspired the approach in this paper.
+Prof\/inite dimensional manifolds appear naturally in several areas of mathematics, in par\-ticular in deformation quantization, see for example \cite{PflDQSO}, the structure theory of Lie-projective groups~\cite{BicLPG,hof}, in connection with functional integration on spaces of connections~\cite{ash}, and in the secondary calculus invented by Vinogradov \cite{krasvino,KraLycVinGJSNPDE, vino} which inspired the approach in this paper, cf.~in particular \cite[Chapter~7]{KraLycVinGJSNPDE}.
+It is to be expected that the theory of prof\/inite dimensional manifolds as set up in this paper will have further applications, for example for the (classical) perturbation theory of PDEs in mathematical physics, where one should understand a perturbation as a deformation, i.e., a smooth family of prof\/inite dimensional solution manifolds of a~(formally integrable) PDE depending on a parameter.
+Work on this is in progress.